Skip to content

 Token bucket state is stored as JSON with the current token count and last refill time:

-tokens = max_tokens
+tokens = float(result[1])

 Configuration is cached in Redis for 5 minutes to reduce database load while allowing dynamic updates.